SAP/abap-file-formats/doc/specification.md

 "! $showAlways
 ```
 is added.
 Remark that also the `$required` annotation leads to such a behavior.

+The order of these comments is important: First, there is the comment for the title followed by that for the description, in case they are both provided.
+After the two, the remaining annotations are always located.
+Between them, the order is irrelevant.

 ## Type Specification Example
 Here is the shortened type used to generate the JSON schema for interfaces.
 It can be found in the interface [`zif_oo_aff_intf_v1`](/file-formats/intf/type/zif_oo_aff_intf_v1.intf.abap).